macedigital/gulp-sri-hash/README.md

 ## Changelog

+*Since v2.0.0:*

+Require a peer-dependency of gulp 4.x and drop support for nodejs 4.x which reached its [End-of-Life on April 30th 2018](https://medium.com/@nodejs/april-2018-release-updates-from-the-node-js-project-71687e1f7742).

+*Since v1.4.0:*

+Querystring-like components in file paths are ignored when resolving local files.
+As an example, the given string `/folder/style.css?v=somehash` will resolve to local file `/folder/style.css`.

 *Since v1.3.0:*

 A `crossorigin=anonymous` attribute will be added to all updated DOM nodes, unless the attribute has been already been set to value `use-credentials`.
 In the latter case the `crossorigin` attribute is left unchanged.

-*Since v1.4.0:*

-Querystring-like components in file paths are ignored when resolving local files.
-As an example, the given string `/folder/style.css?v=somehash` will resolve to local file `/folder/style.css`.

 ## LICENSE